 As Misty chews him out for it, Team Rocket shows up again to capture Pikachu.
 They Sludge Pikachu in the eyes, leaving him out for the battle, and Ash is forced to go on without him.
 He uses his newly captured Pidgeotto, but to no avail.
 His only other option is the weak Caterpie, who actually manages to beat all of Team Rocket with some String Shot.

-This is enough to trigger Caterpie’s evolution into Metapod, making him well on his way to his dream of being a Butterfree.
+This is enough to trigger Caterpie’s evolution into Metapod, putting him well on his way to his dream of being a Butterfree.

 – The word ‘Pokemon’ is still replaced by the Pokemon logo.
 Also, in this episode, Misty says the title instead of Ash, who usually does it.

 – Misty’s pretty much at her worst here.
-I hate bugs too, but Caterpie’s adorable, and it just wanted to be her friend, yet she treats it like garbage.
+I hate bugs too, but Caterpie’s adorable, and he just wanted to be her friend, yet she treats him like garbage.

 – I love Caterpie and Pikachu’s little conversation, even if you can’t understand what they’re saying.